awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

      + Its first character must be a letter\.
      + It can't end with a hyphen or contain two consecutive hyphens\.
      + It must be unique for all DB instances per AWS account, per AWS Region\.
    + **VPC**: If you have an existing VPC, then you can use that VPC with your Aurora PostgreSQL DB cluster by choosing your VPC identifier, for example `vpc-a464d1c1`\.
-For information on using an existing VPC, see [How to Create a VPC for Use with Amazon Aurora](Aurora.CreateVPC.md)\.
+For information on using an existing VPC, see [How to create a VPC for use with Amazon Aurora](Aurora.CreateVPC.md)\.

      Otherwise, you can choose to have Amazon RDS create a VPC for you by choosing **Create a new VPC**\.
    + **Subnet Group**: If you have an existing subnet group, then you can use that subnet group with your Aurora PostgreSQL DB cluster by choosing your subnet group identifier, for example `gs-subnet-group1`\.